 Before coming to Washington D.C., Bea spent ten years in California.
 She worked as a registered nurse, primarily in the emergency room and intensive care areas at Santa Clara Valley of California.
 During this time, she earned her Juris Doctorate in 1991 from Santa Clara University School of Law.

 Bea earned a Bachelor of Science in Nursing from Boston College in 1979 and is currently a Fellow of the American College of Healthcare Executives.
 She is also a 2003 graduate of the Vermont Leadership Institute.

 Chief Operating and Innovation Officer

-As Chief Operating Officer, Courtney Burke oversees all of HANYS’ operations and ensures optimal alignment of the Association’s various functions—from healthcare policy and advocacy to quality improvement and data analysis.
+As chief operating and innovation officer, Courtney Burke oversees all of HANYS’ operations and ensures optimal alignment of the Association’s various functions – from healthcare policy and advocacy to quality improvement and data analysis.

 Ms. Burke comes to HANYS with an extensive background in healthcare operations and policy, with a career that has included executive positions in government and the healthcare provider sector.

-Ms. Burke previously served as Commissioner of the New York State Office for People with Developmental Disabilities, an agency of nearly 20,000 employees.
-Before that, she served as Director of The Nelson A. Rockefeller Institute of Government’s New York State Health Policy Research Center, and as the senior research scientist in the Rockefeller Institute’s Health and Medicaid studies program.
-Before joining the Institute, Ms. Burke worked at the New York State Department of Health and as the Senior Policy Analyst at the New York State Office of Advocate for Persons with Disabilities.
+Ms. Burke previously served as commissioner of the New York State Office for People with Developmental Disabilities, an agency of nearly 20,000 employees.
+Before that, she served as director of the Nelson A. Rockefeller Institute of Government’s New York State Health Policy Research Center and as the senior research scientist in the Rockefeller Institute’s Health and Medicaid studies program.
+Before joining the Institute, Ms. Burke worked at NYSDOH and as the Senior Policy Analyst at the New York State Office of Advocate for Persons with Disabilities.